Logan Hall

-Logan Hall (born April 22, 2000) is an American professional football defensive end for the Tampa Bay Buccaneers of the National Football League (NFL).
-He previously played college football for the Houston Cougars before being selected by the Buccaneers in the second round of the 2022 NFL draft.
+Logan Hall (born April 22, 2000) is an American professional football defensive tackle for the Houston Texans of the National Football League (NFL).
+He previously played college football for the Houston Cougars before being selected by the Tampa Bay Buccaneers in the second round of the 2022 NFL draft.

 Early life

-Hall originally grew up in Elgin, Oklahoma before moving to Belton, Texas and transferred to Belton High School for his final two years of high school.
+Hall originally grew up in Elgin, Oklahoma, before moving to Belton, Texas, and transferred to Belton High School for his final two years of high school.
 He was named first-team All-District as a senior after recording 54 tackles and ten tackles for loss.
 Hall was rated a three-star recruit and committed to play college football at Houston over offers from Colorado State, Toledo, and Tulsa.

 College career

 Hall was a member of the Houston Cougars for four seasons.
 He was a member of the Cougars' defensive line rotation as a freshman and sophomore.
 Hall became a starter going into his junior season.
 Hall was named first-team All-American Athletic Conference as a senior after recording 13 tackles for loss and six sacks.